As Oy Hamlet Park: Charging points to the housing company - that's what it happens!

 Project timeline

-• February 2019 : Official Request
+• February 2019 : Official call for proposals

-• March 2019 : Annual General Meeting and Investment Decision
+• March 2019 : Annual General Meeting and investment decision

 • May 2019 : Implementation and deployment